 - You may apply to extend your permit, change the conditions or to correct problems with your status.
 For more information visit IRCC.

-- Your spouse and dependants may be able to accompany you to Manitoba and may be able to get work permits.
+- Your spouse or common-law partner may be able to accompany you to Manitoba and may be able to get work permits.
 For more information visit IRCC.

 For more information

 If you have any questions about the rights of TFWs and the rules that visiting workers and employers must follow visit IRCC: Understand your rights – foreign workers or contact: